geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-09-29/meeting-transcript.md

 I think that's a reason why it's not a priority now, but we will think it later when we are done with the current rangeify.
 Yeah, there is interest.
 And another similar thing is the rewrite of multi.
 I think now if we change the order of multi, it works now.
 So that's great.
 But we definitely will want to make multi just part

 ##### **Chenyu** [[00:25:38](https://www.youtube.com/watch?v=AX6o0lK6RZA&t=1538)]
 of the rangeify as well.
 Yeah.
 So finally, finally the right abstraction for this stuff.
-PyTorch is still on multi-lazy buffer.
+PyTorch is still on multi-LazyBuffer.

 ##### **Geohot** [[00:25:56](https://www.youtube.com/watch?v=AX6o0lK6RZA&t=1556)]
-We used to have a class called multi-lazy buffer, and I thought it was clever.
+We used to have a class called multi-LazyBuffer, and I thought it was clever.
 It was like, oh, look, it can make a list of lazy buffers.
 You don't want anything like this.
 So PyTorch has a class called detensor, which is basically this.

 ##### **Chenyu** [[00:26:09](https://www.youtube.com/watch?v=AX6o0lK6RZA&t=1569)]
 Yeah.
 And later we can use the range.
 Rangeify multi should naturally give us like multi-short, multi-tensor, or whatever that is.
 Because now you just have to.